Subdivision (land): History

-In the United States, the creation of a subdivision was often the first step toward the creation of a new incorporated township or city.
+In the United States, the creation of a subdivision was often the first step toward the creation of a new incorporated township or city, or a community expanding beyond its original platted land.
 Contemporary notions of subdivisions rely on the Lot and Block survey system, which became widely used in the 19th century as a means of addressing the expansion of cities into surrounding farmland.
 While this method of property identification was useful for purposes of conveyancing, it did not address the overall impacts of expansion and the need for a comprehensive approach to planning communities.

 In the 1920s, the Coolidge administration formed the Advisory Committee on City Planning and Zoning, which undertook as its first task the publication of The Standard State Zoning Enabling Act in 1926, model enabling legislation for use by state legislatures.
 This was followed by publication of the Standard City Planning Enabling Act (SCPEA) in 1928.
 The SCPEA covered six subjects: (1) the organization and power of planning commissions, which was directed to prepare and adopt a master plan; (2) the content of the master plan; (3) provisions for a master street plan; (4) provisions for approval of all public improvements by the planning commission; (5) control of private subdivision of land; and (6) provisions for the creation of regional planning commissions.